ksu-cis300-master/Homework-1-F24-Instructions-KlondikeSolitaire/index.md

 The cards are initially dealt into seven *tableau columns* by repeating the following until all tableau columns contain a face-up card:

-- Place the next card from the deck face up on top of the the leftmost tableau column that does not contain a face-up card.
+- Place the next card from the deck face up on top of the leftmost tableau column that does not contain a face-up card.
 - Place one card from the deck face down on each remaining tableau column that does not contain a face-up card, starting from the left.

 The remaining 24 cards in the deck form the *stock*.
 For example, the following figure illustrates how the cards might be dealt, where the stock is in the upper-left corner and the seven tableau columns are across the bottom: